Timothy Bradley vs. Juan Manuel Márquez

-Timothy Bradley vs. Juan Manuel Márquez, was a boxing welterweight championship fight.
-The bout was held on October 12, 2013, at the Thomas & Mack Center in Las Vegas, Nevada, United States on HBO Pay-Per-View.
+Timothy Bradley vs. Juan Manuel Márquez, was a professional boxing match contested on October 12, 2013, for the WBO welterweight championship.
+The bout held at the Thomas & Mack Center in Las Vegas, Nevada, United States on HBO Pay-Per-View.

-Two-time Olympic gold medalist and future three-weight world champion Vasiliy Lomachenko made his professional debut on the undercard of the fight, winning via a fourth round knockout over Jose Luis Ramirez.
+Two-time Olympic gold medalist and future three-weight world champion Vasiliy Lomachenko made his professional debut on the undercard of the fight, winning via a fourth-round knockout over Jose Luis Ramirez.

 Background

 In June 9, 2012, Timothy Bradley shocked the world with a controversial split decision victory over then-WBO welterweight champion Manny Pacquiao to take the title, in which he would go on to defend in his next and latest fight against Ruslan Provodnikov the following year.
 Bradley suffered immense damage and a concussion from Provodnikov's punches in the fight and would go down in the twelfth and final round, but was able to beat his challenger in most of the 12 rounds to win a close unanimous decision in what was a candidate for Ring Magazine's Fight of the Year.

 6 months after Bradley won against Pacquiao, Juan Manuel Marquez then stepped in against his rival on the night of December 8th.
 Marquez knocked Pacquiao down in the third round, but was knocked down in the fifth after touching the canvas.
 With 2:59 in the sixth round, Marquez landed a counter right hand on an aggressively charging Pacquiao to finally knock him out and complete the tetralogy in brutal fashion.

 On June, promoter Bob Arum revealed that the fight would take place on October 12th in Thomas & Mack Center in Las Vegas, with two-country media tours taking place on Beverly Hills, California and Mexico City following the announcement.

 At the weigh-in on Friday, Bradley weighed in at 146 lbs, and Marquez weighed in at a career-high 144 1/2 lbs.